Massipssa/Docs/cloud/azure/concept.md

 - Resources can be managed using one of these mean
    - Portal
    - Rest
-   - Power shell
+   - Powershell
    - CLI
    - SDKs
 - All the tools uses **Azure Resource Manager**
 - RM controls access and resources

-### Azure Devops
-* **Components**
-  - Pipelines
-  - Repositories
-  - Test Plans
-  - Boards
-  - Artefacts